3 Best Strategies for Measuring the ROI of Leadership Development Initiatives

 Now that you know your “why” and what success looks like, it’s time to choose the best ways to show evidence of success.

 What can you use to measure the success you have defined?
-Sometimes it may seem obvious, like – for example of falling behind the competition — looking at improving your ranking against competitors.
+Sometimes it may seem obvious, for example, if you are falling behind the competition, you may look at improving your ranking against competitors.

 Once your metrics are nailed down, you need to gather the data.
 What sources or methods are at your disposal for acquiring those metrics?

-In another example, if your initiative’s goal is to strengthen your leadership pipeline, you could choose to measure the percent of “ready now” successors from designated times before and after the initiative.
+In another example, if your initiative’s goal is to strengthen the leadership pipeline, you could choose to measure the percent of “ready now” successors from designated times before and after the initiative.

 Finally, you will need to put math to work for you and calculate ROI, using the following formula: